 At the Caird Library we receive questions about sailing times between two ports of call very frequently.

-Researchers’ first call should be when tracking down sailing times is Lloyd's List.
-Although Lloyd's List, a newspaper reporting shipping movements and casualties, maritime news and other commercial information, may help to figure out sailing times, the earliest surviving issues date from January 1741, and it was only published daily from 1837.
-Bear in mind that in many cases it only reports when vessels arrive at a port without mentioning when they departed.
+The earliest surviving issues date from January 1741, and it was published daily from 1837.
+Howeverin many cases it only reports when vessels arrive at a port, without mentioning when they departed.